 - 1. A permit shall be obtained prior to the erection or construction of any fence or wall. - 2.
 Fences and walls, including gates, shall be constructed of durable, weather-resistant, rustproof, and easily maintainable materials customarily used in the construction of walls and fences, such as wood, metal, masonry, chain-link, composite, or vinyl.
 However, this provision shall not preclude the use of decorative architectural materials when consistent with the intent of this section and the character of the area where the fence is to be placed and as approved by the Zoning Administrator.
-Fence material shall be permitted subject to review and approval by the Zoning Administrator.
-Fences shall be maintained to ensure they remain free of deficiencies and are kept upright and firmly fastened to the ground and associated supporting structures. - 3.
-Fences or walls in any residential district or on any residentially used lot shall not exceed six (6) feet in height, measured from the natural grade to the uppermost portion of the fence. - 4.
+Fence material shall be permitted subject to review and approval by the Zoning Administrator. - 3.
+Fences shall be maintained to ensure they remain free of deficiencies and are kept upright and firmly fastened to the ground and associated supporting structures. - 4.
 A non-sight obscuring security fence, not exceeding 12 feet high, may be permitted around the perimeter of an essential public service building, essential public service storage yard, towers, approved outdoor storage areas in the commercial (not including the C-1, Neighborhood Commercial) or industrial districts, and around the property boundary of sites in the I-1 District.
 The security fence may also include a maximum of one (1) additional foot of barbed wire.
 Razor wire and electrification shall not be permitted in any district. - 5.
-Fences or walls erected within the required front yard in any residential district or on any residentially used lot shall not exceed four (4) feet in height.
-This shall also apply to a secondary front yard on a corner lot and each front yard of a through lot, provided the fence or wall shall not exceed three (3) feet in height within the clear vision corner. - 6.
+Fences or walls erected within a front yard in any residential district or on any residentially used lot shall not exceed four (4) feet in height.
+This shall also apply to a secondary front yard on a corner lot, provided the fence or wall shall not exceed three (3) feet in height within the clear vision corner.
+Fences or walls in any residential district or on any residentially used lot shall not exceed six (6) feet in height within the side and rear yards. - 6.
 Fences shall not be erected within any public right-of-way or easements. - 7.
 In any district, if both sides of the fence or wall are not identical, the finished side shall face the adjoining property. - 8.
 Chain link fences shall not be erected in any front yard within either a residential district or any lot containing a dwelling unless enclosing a retention pond, essential public service, or publicly owned facility that has been approved by the city.
 In all such cases, the chain link fence shall be black vinyl coated. - 9.
 Barbed wire shall not be permitted in any residential district or on any lot or parcel containing a residential use except for security around essential public services or publicly owned facilities. - 10.
 Required screen walls shall be located inside the property line.
 The design of all walls, including openings for vehicular traffic or other purposes, shall only be as approved by the Zoning Administrator.